spectrocloud/librarium/content/docs/06-integrations/00-prometheus-agent.md

 Prometheus can be used to monitor a wide range of systems and services, including servers, containers, databases, and applications.
 It can be deployed in a variety of environments, including on-premises, cloud, and hybrid setups.

 The Prometheus Agent pack works in tandem with the [Prometheus Operator pack](/integrations/prometheus-operator).
-Review the usage section for more details.
+Check out the guide [Deploy Monitoring Stack](/clusters/cluster-management/monitoring/deploy-monitor-stack) to learn how to create a monitoring stack with Prometheus for your Palette environment.

 # Versions Supported